 Babakan Siliwangi got a certification as a world urban forest from the United Nations in 2011.
 But the story of Forest Walk Babakan Siliwangi dated back to the colonial era.
 In the past Babakan Siliwangi was called Lebak Gede.
 It was already a public space for Bandung citizens at the time.

 The attempt has caused controversy among the government and the public.
 But in 2013, the forests have been returned fully to government care.
-And until now become freely accessible for the public.
+And until now become freely accessible to the public.
 In 2017, the government set up a pedestrian bridge and rename it Forest Walk Babakan Siliwangi.

 The Longest Sky Bridge In ASEAN